 I make and keep commitments; this is the most difficult goal and most desirable quality for any software organization.
 Hitting targets opens all other doors.

 Success is not just about completing the task in front of me; it's also about understanding the business as a whole and its ecosystem.
 I cultivate an open dialog with others because good ideas don't discriminate.

 The engineering group at Under Armour E-Commerce grew rapidly and much of the new staff were on a steep learning curve.
 The days of running everything with a crew of 5-8 engineers were over and the business needed a real Engineering Operations Team.
-Based on the breadth of historical knowledge that I had of our platform, I was the obvious choice for this role.
+Based on the breadth of historical knowledge that I had of our platform and record of past success, I was tapped to build this team.

 When my Pastor asked me to join the staff as Assistant Pastor, I jumped at the opportunity.
 I care deeply about people and I'm happy to continue my contribution in this official capacity without salary.
 My responsibilities include:

 I was able to elevate myself to manager based on my success in 2014.
 By this time Under Armour had acquired new mobile app properties and needed to have a true public API for these new partners to consume.
 This next-gen platform would have a four tier micro-service back-end behind the legacy frontend.
 Our goal was to deprecate the rest of the legacy back-end.